rhollins/content/content/posts/jenkins-on-azure-kubernetes-cluster-aks-testing-disaster-recovery-between-availability-zones-and-regions.md

 Jenkins is still a very popular CI/CD tool used by a lot of companies if you want to run it in Azure there are some usual options to choose from including stand alone VM's or Azure Virtual Machine Scale Sets, but in this article, we will use AKS for both Jenkins controller and agents.

-When deploying any solution there are a lot of things to consider like security, maintenance overhead, and cost but also reliability, and this last one is what we will focus on, in particular, we will try to answer the question: How to recover Jenkins from Azure zone and region failure.
+When deploying any solution there are a lot of things to consider like for example security, maintenance overhead, and cost but also reliability, and this last one is what we will focus on, in particular, we will try to answer the question: How to recover Jenkins controller from Azure zone and region failure.

 In the beginning, we should put some boundaries around our expectations since this is a simple POC we still want almost instant RPO and RTO for zone failures but we are good with an hour or so for RPO and RTO in case of regional failure let's just say it's "lunchtime" RTO (Jenkins has to be up before Dev team comes back from lunch).